-The ethical approval was obtained from the Medical Research and Ethics Committee at the Faculty of Medicine and Health Sciences at Sana'a University with a reference number (421) dated 12-10-2021.
+From the Medical Research and Ethics Committee at the Faculty of Medicine and Health Sciences at Sana'a University, (reference number 421 on 12 October 2021), the ethical approval was obtained.
 Also, all data, including patient identification, have been kept confidential.